snd/hinoki/README.md

 instances are added to the container that resolved the factory

 a container manages names

+an instance resolver is a function that takes a container and an id and returns an instance.

+programming against an interface.

+wire up closures on the fly

 ### instances and factories and stuff